bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 ## Interoperability between V2 and V3

 When a product option is created in V2 and assigned to a product, editing the global option using the V3 Catalog API will automatically copy the V2 global product option to a local product variant, option, or modifier.
-This is triggered by an `UPDATE ` or a `DELETE` call to either the [Product Options](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-options/getoptions) or [Product Modifiers](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-modifiers/getmodifiers) endpoints.
+This is triggered by an `UPDATE` or a `DELETE` call to either the [Product Options](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-options/getoptions) or [Product Modifiers](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-modifiers/getmodifiers) endpoints.

 Editing the V2 global product option using the V3 Catalog API will do the following:

 - Change the `option_value` > `id`.
 Not the `option_id`.
 - Create a copy directly on the product.
 - Copy over any variants, modifiers, and option set rules.
 - Copy global option set rules as product rules and update the `sort_order`.
-These global option set rules take precedence over any existing product rules, which should mirror the behavior before the product was changed.
+These global option set rules take precedence over any existing product rules, which should mirror the behavior before we changed the product.

 Editing the V2 global product option using the V3 Catalog API will not: